bitwarden/help/_articles/security/is-bitwarden-audited.md

 In October 2018, Bitwarden successfully completed a source code audit and cryptographic analysis by security firm [Cure53](https://cure53.de/).
 You can read more about this security audit [here](https://bitwarden.com/blog/post/third-party-security-audit).

-In July 2020, Bitarden successfully completed a thorough security assessment and penetration test by auditing firm [Insight Risk Consulting](https://www.insightriskconsulting.com/).
+In July 2020, Bitwarden successfully completed a thorough security assessment and penetration test by auditing firm [Insight Risk Consulting](https://www.insightriskconsulting.com/).
 You can read more about this security audit [here](https://bitwarden.com/blog/post/bitwarden-network-security-assessment-2020/).

 In August 2020, Bitwarden achieved SOC 2 Type 2 and SOC 3 certification.
 You can learn more about this [here](https://bitwarden.com/blog/post/bitwarden-achieves-soc-2-certification/)